BridgesUNCC/bridgesAPI/doc/routes.md

 ## function answering the path

-The function that define how to process a path are usually imported from a controller in `app/controlers`.
+The function that defines how to process a path are usually imported from a controller in `app/controlers`.

-The controller file put the function in `exports` and the `config/routes.js` use it from there.
+The controller file puts the function in `exports` and the `config/routes.js` uses it from there.

-The function that process a route takes two parameters: usually `req` and `res`.
+The function that processes a route takes three parameters: usually `req` , `res` and `next`.

 `req` defines the input of the function such as the `req.query` parameters.
 It also contains the session variable such as `req.user` (the username authenticated).

-`res` is the response object that essentialyl is returned to the webclient.
+`res` is the response object that essentially is returned to the webclient.

+`next'  handles errors

 ## outputting JSON